orbs-network/website/content/faq/md/section4/faq-3.md

 ---
 layout: partials/common/opening-box
-title: What is Orbs
+title: What consensus algorithm does Orbs run on?
-color: "#E6731E"
+color: "#1EB8E6"
 ---

 this is a big test